parthiv1993/code-kata/README.md

 ## Commands to execute

--install the dependencies using `yarn install`
+- install the dependencies using `yarn install`
--do the setup using `yarn setup`
+- do the setup using `yarn setup`
--to fetch the first 20 even todo, run command `fetchtodo`, it should be able to fetch first 20 todo and display the same.
+- to fetch the first 20 even todo, run command `fetchtodo`, it should be able to fetch first 20 todo and display the same.

 # Exercise